 Charles F. Schleevogt, MD

-Dr. Schleevogt began practicing with our office in June of 1993.
+Dr. Schleevogt began practicing with our office in June 1993.

 Dr. Schleevogt received a Bachelor Degree from St. Olaf College in Northfield, Minnesota.
-He then earned a Doctorate of Medicine in 1989 from the University of Illinois at Rockford.
+He then earned a Doctor of Medicine from the University of Illinois at Rockford in 1989.
 He completed an internal medicine residency and one year chief residency at the Abbott Northwestern Hospital in Minneapolis, Minnesota.

 His personal interests include photography and biking.

 Dr. Johnson began practicing with our office in July 2000.

 Dr. Johnson received a Bachelor of Science in Biology from the University of Michigan in Ann Arbor, Michigan.
 He then earned a Doctor of Medicine from The Ohio State University College of Medicine in Columbus, Ohio in 1997.
 While there he was awarded the Kass Fellowship from the Infectious Disease Society of America and the Samuel J. Roessler Research Scholarship.
 He completed a year-long internship and two year residency at the University of Colorado Health Sciences Center in Denver, Colorado.
 He focuses on diabetes, high blood pressure, and health concerns of the kidneys.

 His personal interests include spending time with his family and mentoring children through coaching various sports teams.